kuzyn/write/0_random_notes.md

+timmmy teory of after life: you get to get exact answers to any questions you have

+···

 in a foul mood today
 i saw two things today
 a guy with a small star tattooed on the tip of his nose